influxdata/docs-v2/content/influxdb/v2.1/reference/internals/runtime.md

 #### Generate a pprof-like profile from trace

-You can use `go tool trace` to generate _pprof-like_ profiles from a trace file and then analyze them with `go tool pprof`.
+You can use `go tool trace` to generate _pprof-like_ profiles from a trace file, and then analyze them with `go tool pprof`.

 #### Example